cunnie/inclusive-sober-literature/styleguide.md

 ## Gender of God
 Avoid using any pronouns when referencing God.

+For any given alcoholic God may be a: he, she, it, they, etc. When we say "God as we understand Him," we are implicitly saying that any concept of God is fine, so long as it's a man.
+Other remixes have replaced "God as we understood Him" with "our Higher Power as we understood it."
+While we agree that this is an inclusive remixing of the text, we found it to be too distracting when being read alongside a non-remixed text and found that replacing "Him" with "God" to flow more naturally.
+Moreover, we had noticed that some members of AA already did this when reading "How It Works" at the beginning of an AA meeting.
 ### Old
 > God as we understood Him
 ### New